 18. Muay Thai Boxing

 There are a few different stadiums and places to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
 If you want to take things to the next level you can sign up for a Muay Thai boxing camp.
-Good luck to you, I’ll be by the hotel pool bar.
+Good luck to you, I’ll be at the hotel pool bar.
 Find out more about Muay Thai Boxing in Chiang Mai here.

 19. Stuff yourself with Pad Thai